-Though the pandemic interrupted the DSO’s 55th season and forced a too-long intermission, we have been busy.
-DSO’s planning for the short term involves new expenses for technologies and licensing as we offer expanded opportunities to enhance the community quality of life.
+Though the pandemic interrupted the DSO’s 55th season and forced a too-long intermission, we are emerging stronger than ever.
+We completed our extensive search for a new Music Director/Conductor and names Dr. Paul Bhasin who has launched the DSO's 58th Season with exciting plans for a terrific return to a full year of concerts through July 2023.
 And, so we come to you this year with a special plea for your generosity as you consider a tax-deductible, year-end gift.
 Please respond as generously as you are able.
 Every gift is important, and we are grateful for your making a tangible commitment to a brighter future.

 The DeKalb Symphony Orchestra was formed by DeKalb College at its inception (now Georgia State University) in 1964 and has performed at its campus in Clarkston since l965.
 In 1984, the Orchestra incorporated as an independent organization and was subsequently granted 501(c)(3) status by the Internal Revenue Service.